biswadeep-roy/react-login-signup/README.md

 - **Login Page**: Users can securely log in with their credentials..
 - **Signup Page**: New users can create accounts with ease.
 - **MongoDB Backend**: Utilizes MongoDB for efficient and reliable data storage.
-- **Password Hashing**: Implements secure password hashing to enhance user account security..
+- **Password Hashing**: Implements secure password hashing to enhance user account security.

 ## Technologies Used